Professor Jonathan Emberson

 - MSc in Global Health Science Module Lead: Clinical Trials and Meta-Analysis

-Jonathan is an Associate Professor of Medical Statistics and Epidemiology within the Nuffield Department of Population Health.
-After graduating in Mathematics in 1998, he studied statistics and epidemiology at MSc and PhD level before joining the Clinical Trial Service Unit and Epidemiological Studies Unit (CTSU) in 2004.
+Jonathan is Professor of Medical Statistics and Epidemiology within the Nuffield Department of Population Health.
+After graduating in Mathematics in 1998, he studied statistics and epidemiology at MSc and PhD level before joining the Clinical Trial Service Unit & Epidemiological Studies Unit (CTSU) in 2004.

 His main research involves studying the causes and prevention of cardiovascular diseases through the design, conduct and analysis of large-scale observational cohort studies, randomised controlled trials, and individual-participant-data meta-analyses of both types of study.
 In particular, he is the UK Principal Investigator and MRC Population Health Research Unit (MRC-PHRU) Programme Leader for the Mexico City Prospective Study, a blood-based prospective cohort study of 150,000 Mexican adults followed for more than 15 years.